Pinterest is not what most people think it is.

 While Pinterest makes a good case for its advertising platform, it’s worth noting that Google, Facebook & Amazon also provide advertisers with the ability to target people in all three phases of the marketing funnel: brand awareness, consideration and sales.

 In the case of Google, Google Display ads are targeted at people in the awareness and consideration phases of the marketing funnel while Google Search is more about targeting people in the consideration and sales phase of the funnel.

 When it comes to Facebook, it provides advertisers with the ability to run ads using different objectives across all the three phases of the funnel.

-While any of this does not take away Pinterest’s unique value proposition to advertisers, as we said earlier, competing with Google, Amazon & Facebook for ad spends is going to be a challenge for Pinterest.
+While any of this does not take away Pinterest’s unique value proposition to advertisers, as I said earlier, competing with Google, Amazon & Facebook for ad spends is going to be a challenge for Pinterest.